 “I belong to that group that has a theology of hope,” he said.
 “Because my hope is not centered in this world or in what man is going to do or not going to do.
 My hope is centered in the person of our Lord Jesus Christ, who the Bible says is going to come back someday and straighten the whole mess out.”

 If you are a follower of Christ, you also have hope, especially when it comes to end times.
-The idea of the end of the world may seem frightening, but those who are in Christ have nothing to fear.
+The idea of the end of the world may seem frightening, but those who are have nothing to fear.

 When events at home and around the world cause you to despair, remember that Jesus has overcome the world, and He will come back for His people.
 As Billy Graham once said, “I have read the last page of the Bible.
 It is all going to turn out all right.”